Rickyngechu/proj--17/README.md

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+- This project was fully implemented through vanilla javascript and tailwind css

 ## Table of contents

 - [Overview](#overview)